-5. Concluding Remarks
+5 Concluding Remarks

-In this paper, we have studied the intra-institutional distribution of power in the Council of Ministers assuming spatial preferences and strategic interaction with the EP according to the EU's codecision procedure.
+In this paper, we have studied the intra-institutional distribution of power in the Council of Ministers assuming spatial preferences and strategic interaction with the EP according to the EU's codecision or ordinary legislative procedure for EU28.
 We have first derived the equilibrium outcome of the procedure considering arbitrary but fixed spatial preferences, and have then randomized these preferences in order to conduct a priori power analysis with constitutional relevance.
-To our knowledge, this study is the first to consider weighted voting in power analysis which is based on spatial preferences and a procedural voting model.
+To our knowledge, this study is the first to consider weighted voting in a power analysis of EU28 which is based on a procedural voting model.

 The paper allows three main conclusions: first, the numerical differences to our earlier assessment of the power relation between Council and Parliament turn out to be quite small.
 Disregarding intra-institutional voting weights in the study of inter-institutional power relations delivers a pretty good first approximation.
 As already found in Napel and Widgrén (2006), the distribution of power between EP and CM is very uneven: CM is by an order of magnitude more influential on codecision outcomes than EP a priori.
-Big individual member states like Germany are under the Nice rules more powerful from an a priori perspective than the European Parliament.
-The Lisbon Treaty, however, improves EP's power position considerably.
+From an a priori perspective, big individual member states like Germany are under the Nice rules more powerful than the European Parliament.
+The Lisbon Treaty rules, however, improve EP's power position considerably.

-Second, the relative differences between the standard Shapley-Shubik index and our normalized measure of strategic power are not very big.
-This should, however, not be an excuse for continuing to disregard procedures and strategies in future analysis of intra-institutional power.
+Secondly, the relative differences between the standard Shapley-Shubik index and our normalized measure of strategic power are not very big.
+This should, however, not be an excuse for continuing to disregard procedures and strategies in future analysis of intrainstitutional power.
 There are clear differences between strategic power across different procedures which are not picked up by standard indices.
 For example, the individual power differences between the codecision procedure and the EU's consultation procedure are large; they significantly exceed the differences between the Nice vs. Lisbon intra-CM voting rule results reported here.
 Classical power measures should only serve as a first approximation.
 Of course, they can also be applied safely to situations where there is no inter-institutional interaction, or where agenda setting and amendment procedures are irrelevant.
 But neither is the case for the European Union.

 Finally, as a methodological corollary to the second conclusion, we find that the criticism of Garrett and Tsebelis has its justification, but proves to be far less important numerically than conceptually.
-Whilst our strategic measure of power is, figuratively, a quite distant cousin of the SSI, which corrects problems of traditional indices by modeling preferences and strategies, it turns out that, at least in the context of the EU's codecision procedure, SMP and SSI are also close friends.
+While our strategic measure of power is, figuratively, a quite distant cousin of the SSI - and corrects certain problems of traditional indices by explicitly modeling procedures and strategic interaction - it turns out that, at least in the context of the EU's codecision procedure, SMP and SSI are very close.14